Feasibility and stability in large Lotka Volterra systems with interaction structure: Discussion

 The concept of feasibility has been associated with the extinction probability.
 It was summarised by Stone 1988 \cite{stone1988some} that a higher feasibility probability is linked to the reduction in the probability of extinction following structural disturbances, which are changes in interaction strengths caused by environmental change.
 Our results imply that increasing predator-prey interactions reduces the chance of extinction following structural disturbances.

 We have used the assumption of May 1972 that all species are self-regulating.
-This is representative of natural ecosystems since ecosystems would require 50 percent of species to self-regulate to allow for stability \cite{barabas2017self}.
+This is representative of natural ecosystems since \xl{they} require 50 percent of species to self-regulate to allow for stability \cite{barabas2017self}.
 However, the assumption that $r_i=1$ $\forall i\in[1,n]$ may not be biologically realistic, as natural ecosystems contain consumer species which do not grow in isolation.
 This is an interesting area for future investigation, however it was suggested by Song et al \cite{song2018will} that this assumption gives the parameter region where feasible systems are likely to be present.

-Having generalised the distribution of $\mathbf{x}^{*}$ to account for arbitrary $\rho$, we have opened up the possibility for extending the results of Grilli et al. \cite{gibbs_grilli_rogers_allesina_2018} to analytically predict the boundary of the eigenvalue distribution of the GLV Jacobian of such systems.
-This analytical prediction would enable us to calculate the stability of such GLV systems.
-One potential method to perform this calculation is by applying the cavity method as detailed in \cite{gibbs_grilli_rogers_allesina_2018}.
-It may also be possible to calculate the expected value of $-\text{min}_{i\in\{1,n\}}x^{*}_{i}$ by applying order statistics as detailed in \cite{pettersson2020predicting}, and thus the expected resilience of a GLV system with a given value of $\rho$, although this is only applicable to systems where $|\rho|$ is small.
-Overall, our analyses, combined with \cite{allesina2015stability,clenet2022equilibrium, pettersson2020predicting} manifest that increasing the proportion of predator-prey interactions not only increases feasibility, but also the resilience of feasible GLV systems, This provides greater support to Allesina and Tang's \cite{allesina2015stability} conclusion that predator-prey interactions are stabilising whilst competitive/mutualistic interactions are destabilising.
+Having generalised the distribution of $\bm{x}^{*}$ to account for arbitrary $\rho$, we have opened up the possibility for extending the results of Gibbs et al. \cite{gibbs2018effect} to analytically predict the boundary of the eigenvalue distribution of the GLV Jacobian of such systems.
+This would enable us to calculate the stability of such GLV models.
+One potential method to perform this calculation is by applying the cavity method as detailed in \cite{gibbs2018effect}.
+It may also be possible to calculate the expected value of $-\text{min}_{i\in\{1,n\}}x^{*}_{i}$ by applying order statistics as detailed in \cite{pettersson2020predicting}, and thus the expected resilience of a GLV model with a given value of $\rho$, although this is only applicable to systems where $|\rho|$ is small. \xl{We note, also, that the analytical approaches central to this study lead to predictions of normal distributions of steady-state species abundances.
+Empirical evidence is typically scale-dependent and points to a range of more complex possible species-abundance distributions \cite{antao2021shape} and the development of scale-dependent theory to bridge this gap with models may be a fruitful line of further enquiry.}

+Overall, our analyses, combined with \cite{allesina2015stability,clenet2022equilibrium, pettersson2020predicting} \gc{show} that increasing the proportion of predator-prey interactions not only increases feasibility, but also the resilience of feasible GLV models.
+This provides greater support to Allesina and Tang's \cite{allesina2015stability} conclusion that predator-prey interactions are stabilising whilst competitive/mutualistic interactions are destabilising.